-Further analyses by industry sector demonstrate that half or more of individuals employed in each of the state's major industry sectors (except for Nature Resources and Mining; with 44.8%) participated in programs and services provided by one of the participating agencies in the last ten years.
-In addition, more than 6 out of every 10 individuals employed in the following major industry sectors have been participants of the contributing agencies in the last ten years: Manufacturing; Retail Trade; Health Care; Leisure and Hospitality, Public Administration, and Other Services.
+Further analyses by industry sector demonstrate that vast majority of individuals employed in most of the state's major industry sectors participated in programs and services provided by one of the participating agencies in the last ten years (Figure 4).
+More than half of individuals employed in the following major industry sectors have been participants of the contributing agencies in the last ten years: Wholesale Trade, Transport, and Utilities (53.1%), Manufacturing (60.2%), Retail Trade (59.5%), Professional and Business Services (54.8%), Educational Services (54.1%), Health Care (59.0%), Leisure and Hospitality (55.7%), Public Administration (71.1%), and Other Services (56.5%).

 Figure 4.
-Ratio of Participants of North Carolina's Education, Employment and Training Programs (July 1, 2009 - June 30, 2019) to All Wage Earners and to All Wages Paid by Industry Sector During the 2018-2019 Program Year
+Ratio of Participants of North Carolina's Education, Employment and Training Programs (July 1, 2011 - June 30, 2020) to All Wage Earners and to All Wages Paid by Industry Sector During the 2020-2021 Program Year

-Analyses of the wages paid in each industry revealed that at least 30% of the wages in all major industry sectors, were paid to individuals who had participated in programs and services through one of the contributing agencies in the last ten years.
+Analyses of the wages paid in each industry revealed that at least 30% of the wages in all major industry sectors (except for Financial Activities with 29%), were paid to individuals who had participated in programs and services through one of the contributing agencies in the last ten years.
 These results clearly indicate the connection between education, employment, and training programs and the state's economy as well as the continued need for coordination among education, workforce development and economic development efforts.